 Number of Organic Applications

 Obtaining organic applications on your career page is the end-all goal for employer branding.
 It’s free and it relies on natural traffic between candidates and employers via a careers site, social media, or the employee's networks.
-Without investing too much time or money, quality candidates are finding their way to you, and this is a great KPI to watch when discussing your branding.
+Quality candidates are finding their way to you without investing too much time or money, and this is a great KPI to watch when discussing your branding.
 Monitoring this number will inform you relatively quickly if adjustments need to be made or if you’ve hit a sweet spot.
 With a successful branding strategy your trend line of organic applications will be positive.